- Books, Literature, and Writing

 Knowing who your audience will be is essential when thinking of which point of view to use for your piece of writing.
 You'll need to keep in mind whether you want to be personal or distant, oblivious or aware of the fourth wall, omniscient or focused on only one character's point of view, or if you want to try to switch it up.

 By knowing which your audience prefers, what they're most likely to prefer based on age, and what has been done in the past, you can then decide what will be best for you now.
-I want to list all those possibilities, but that's for another article!
+I want to list all audience possibilities, but that's for another article!

 Good luck on your writing adventures, and don't forget to vote and comment! =)